-- 8 credits must be completed by the end of the Freshmen year (credits earned through the Honors Colloquium and two Honors Seminars) and 16 credits total must be completed by the end of the Junior year to maintain good standing in the Honors College.
+- 8 credits must be completed by the end of the freshman year (credits earned through the Honors Colloquium and two Honors Seminars) and 16 credits total must be completed by the end of the junior year to maintain good standing in the Honors College.

 - A maximum of 9 credit hours per category are allowable.

 - At least 3 credits must come from non-coursework categories, denoted with *.

 - A total of 3 Honors Seminars may be taken.

 - Courses in a student’s major may be used to meet the Honors Experience requirements.

 Advanced Honors Program